Signs (except election signs)

 Step 1.Prepare a site plan

-Prepare a site plan that includes dimensions, locations, materials and how the sign will be supported using the Advertising signs site plan template(DOCX, 173KB).
+Prepare a site plan that includes dimensions, locations, materials and how the sign will be supported using the signs site plan template(DOCX, 173KB).

 Step 2.Complete a risk management plan